erikknaake/EKVault/docs/QnA.md

 __q:__ Why use this passwordmanager?

-__a:__ This is one of the few password managers that uses no internet connection at all and completely runs locally.
+__a:__ This is one of the few password managers that [verifiable](VerifyNoInternet.md) uses no internet connection at all and completely runs locally.
+This also is among the few that share how passwords are encrypted.

 __q:__ How are my passwords stored?